-Your Directors have pleasure in presenting their Twenty-seventh Annual Report alongwith the Audited Accounts of your Company for the year ended March 31, 2015.
+Your Directors have pleasure in presenting their Twenty-Eighth Annual Report, together with the Audited Financial Statements of your Company for the year ended March 31, 2016.

 FINANCIAL HIGHLIGHTS :

 The financial performance of the Company for the year ended March 31, 2016 is summarized below:

 |March 31, 2016||March 31, 2015||March 31, 2016||March 31, 2015|

 |Profit / (Loss) before Tax||1663||1634||(3818)||1204|

 |Add : Extraordinary item||||350||||350|

 |Excess / (Short) provision for taxation in respect of earlier years||671||313||687||266|

 |Minority Interest / Share of Profit / (Loss) from associates companies / pre-acquisition loss||||||579||(74)|